The Operating System I Built for My Brain

 “You have a strategy call on Wednesday.
 Your pipeline is at 2 leads, target is 10.
 Someone sent a referral yesterday you haven’t followed up on.”

-A Strategic Sparring Partner
+A Sparring Partner

-Since building this system, I’ve landed work with agencies I admire, on projects for brands I didn’t expect to touch.
+Since building this I’ve landed work with agencies I admire, on projects for brands I didn’t expect to touch.
 I’ve started closing clients on a project basis rather than just day rates.
 The work got more ambitious and more consistent at the same time.

 For now, this works.
 I ship faster, think more clearly, and don’t lose track of what matters.
-I built my own structure, and it fits how I think.

 Key Takeaway